Know the Laws:

 The civilian justice system deals with domestic violence/abuse in a different way than the military system does.
 The civilian justice system makes decisions based on the state’s laws.
 Courts will decide what punishment or other action to take, based on testimony and evidence from both sides.
 Please see your state's page on this site (www.WomensLaw.org) to see how the civilian justice system handles domestic violence/abuse in your state.

 Yes.
 In the military, “domestic abuse” and “domestic violence” mean two different things.
-In both cases, you must be in a heterosexual relationship with the abuser and the abuser must be:
+In both cases, the abuser can be of the same-sex or of the opposite sex, and s/he must be one of the following:

 Domestic abuse is defined as a pattern of behavior resulting in emotional/psychological abuse, economic control, and/or interference with personal liberty.
 There does not have to be any physical violence involved.